robertdebock/ansible-role-bootstrap/SECURITY.md

 ## Reporting a Vulnerability

-Please [open an issue](https://github.com/robertdebock/ansible-role-bootstrap/issues) describing the vulnerability.
+Please [open an issue](https://github.com/robertdebock/ansible-role-kernel/issues) describing the vulnerability.
+(Security) issues have a high priority.

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.